TYPE // 001 | CLASSIFICATION: American_Traditional

 Japanese (Irezumi)

 A deeply historical style steeped in Japanese mythology, featuring full-body suit compositions with motifs like koi fish, dragons, and cherry blossoms.
-It balances bold, colorful subjects with intricate background elements like wind bars and waves.
+It balances bold, colourful subjects with intricate background elements like wind bars and waves.

 TYPE // 013 | CLASSIFICATION: Lettering